Skip to Content

 Pick up the phone

-Stating the obvious, but also pick up the phone.
-If a hacker really wants to get in, he not only sends generic phishing messages, but also tries to 'get in' via a telephone conversation.
+Another open door, but also pick up the phone.
+If a hacker really wants to get in, he or she not only sends generic phishing messages, but also tries to 'get in' via a telephone conversation.

-You can of course also stage this, by having someone call a helpdesk or call center.
-Then you can test whether it is possible to steal a password from someone or to click on a wrong link.
+Of course, you can also stage this by having someone call a helpdesk or call centre.
+Then you can test whether it is possible to trick someone into revealing a password or clicking on a wrong link.

 In this case, we no longer speak of phishing, but of social engineering.